bluescarni/heyoka.py/doc/index.md

 > jester, and satirist, who speaks, moves and reacts in an opposite
 > fashion to the people around them.

-heyoka is a Python library for the integration of ordinary differential equations (ODEs) via Taylor\'s method.
+heyoka.py is a Python library for the integration of ordinary differential equations (ODEs) via Taylor's method.
 Notable features include:

 - support for both double-precision and extended-precision floating-point types (80-bit and 128-bit),
 - the ability to maintain machine precision accuracy over tens of billions of timesteps,
+- high-precision zero-cost dense output,
 - batch mode integration to harness the power of modern [SIMD](https://en.wikipedia.org/wiki/SIMD) instruction sets,
-- a high-performance implementation of Taylor\'s method based on automatic differentiation techniques and aggressive just-in-time compilation via [LLVM](https://llvm.org/).
+- a high-performance implementation of Taylor's method based on automatic differentiation techniques and aggressive just-in-time compilation via [LLVM](https://llvm.org/).

-heyoka.py is based on the [heyoka C++ library](https://bluescarni.github.io/heyoka/).
+heyoka.py is based on the [heyoka C++ library](https://github.com/bluescarni/heyoka).

 ## Contents